The Melliodora wholesale catalogue includes titles from some of Australia's best independent permaculture authors and musicians.

 More recently, Charlie and the band have performed at many Australian and international festivals, including Glastonbury (UK), Secret Garden Party (UK), BOOM (Portugal), Shambhala (Canada), Symbiosis (USA), Woodford (QLD) and Rainbow Serpent (VIC) to delightfully packed dance floors and venues.

 Since 1998, Richard has spent seven years living in two permaculture designed intentional communities.
 In 2001 he collaborated with David Holmgren on the design of the Permaculture Design Principle icons and has since produced the many of his other titles, using skills he developed as a Graphic Artist in the advertising industry.
 In 2008 he launched PermaculturePrinciples.com and produced the Permaculture Calendar with David Arnold to illustrate the design principles and convey the foundations of permaculture to a wider audience.
-He publishes the calendar and co-ordinates the distribution of an assortment of permaculture titles from Seymour, working with support from Oliver Holmgren.
+He has published the calendar since 2012 and co-directs the distribution of Australia’s widest range of permaculture titles from with Oliver Holmgren, available wholesale from Melliodora.com

 In 2008 he bought a small run down home on 580m2 in Seymour, rebuilding it as an urban demonstration of low-impact living with his family.
-Since 2010 Abdallah House has become a local attraction and is open to the public several times a year.
+Since 2010 Abdallah House has become a local attraction and a small scale ‘permaculture playground’ where ideas can be put into practice.